spark712/calculator/README.md

  ## CALCULATOR

-  Created a basic calculator uding javascript as part of The Odin Project Curriculum.
+  Created a basic calculator using javascript as part of 'The Odin Project' Curriculum.